ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 Finally, note that the processing **needs to be run on the /scratch2 filesystem on galaxy**.
-The /home filesystem is not suitable for running this processing, and there are certain bits that will fail on /home (the scripts set the Lustre file system striping properties and /home is not such a filesystem).
+The /home filesystem is not suitable for running this processing, and there are certain bits that will fail on /home.
+If the filesystem on which the scripts are run is not a Lustre filesystem, it will exit without running anything.
+This is because the lustre striping is set (to 4 for the processing directories, and 1 for other directories like parsets, logs & metadata).

 Assumptions
 -----------